An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Models

-(Roughly speaking, the problem is that integrals are not directly definable in our language, and there are ``different ways'' a function could have a given integral---say, by having a small number of points where the value is large, or a larger number of points where the value is smaller.
+Integrals are not directly definable in our language, and there are many ways a function could have a given integral---for instance, by having a small number of points where the value is large, or a larger number of points where the value is smaller.
 However we will show that there must be a set of positive measure where the functions $f_{x_W}$ not only all have nearly the same integral, but all these integrals can be finitely approximated using the same level sets.
-This will allow us to write down a formula defining a set of points of positive measure, and with the property that every point satisfying this formula belongs to $X_0$.)
+This will allow us to write down a formula defining a set of points of positive measure, and with the property that every point satisfying this formula belongs to $X_0$.

 We may partition the interval $[0,1]$ into finitely many intervals $I_i=[\delta_i,\delta_{i+1})$ of size $<\delta/8$ and with rational endpoints.
-Let us set $\Pi_i(x_W)=\{x_{V_0}\mid f_{x_W}(x_{V_0})\in I_i\}$ and $\pi_i(x_W)=\mu^{V_0}_{E,x_W}(\Pi_i(x_W))$, so when $x_W\in X_0$, $\sum_i\delta_i\pi_i(x_w)\leq\int f_{x_W}d\mu^{V_0}_{E,x_W}< \sum_i\delta_i\pi_i(x_W)+\delta/8$.
+Let us set $\Pi_i(x_W)=\{x_{V_0}\mid f_{x_W}(x_{V_0})\in I_i\}$ and $\pi_i(x_W)=\mu^{V_0}_{E,x_W}(\Pi_i(x_W))$, so when $x_W\in X_0$, $\sum_i\delta_i\pi_i(x_w)\leq\int f_{x_W}\,d\mu^{V_0}_{E,x_W}< \sum_i\delta_i\pi_i(x_W)+\delta/8$.

-We choose $X_1\subseteq X_0$ of positive measure and, for each $i$, an interval $J_i=(\eta_j,\eta'_j)$ with rational end points such that $\pi_i(x_W)\in J_i$ for each $x_W\in X_1$ and
+We choose $X_1\subseteq X_0$ of positive measure and, for each $i$, an interval $J_i=(\eta_i,\eta'_i)$ with rational end points such that $\pi_i(x_W)\in J_i$ for each $x_W\in X_1$ and

 Choose a rational $\sigma>0$ very small, and let

 Then $\Pi_i(x_W)\subseteq \Pi'_i(x_W)$ and $\Pi'_i(x_W)$ is definable.
 Let $\pi'_i(x_W)=\mu^{V_0}_{E,x_W}(\Pi'_i(x_W))$.
 By choosing $\sigma$ small enough, we may find a set $X_2\subseteq X_1$ of positive measure so that for $x_W\in X_2$, each $\pi'_i(x_W)\in J_i$ as well.